 Typically MEDDPICC is suitable for bigger deals with a long buying process or an extensive and complicated cycle.

-NEAT Selling is a sales method that listens and understands the customer before anything else.
-It is an excellent lead qualification process.
+NEAT Selling focuses primarily on listening and understanding the customer first and is considered an excellent lead qualification process.
 The acronym NEAT stands for:

 E = Economic Impact: How will not buying impact your potential customer?

-A = Authority: It’s imperative to find the decision-maker in any given company.
+A = Authority: Finding the decision-maker in any given company is imperative.
 Who can sign off on your deal?

-T = Timeline: Set out a time frame for yourself to ensure that you can complete your deal within the sales cycle.
+T = Timeline: Set a time frame for yourself to ensure you can complete your deal within the sales cycle.

 12. Relationship Selling

-Relationship selling is a sales technique that focuses on building trust and rapport with customers, rather than just selling them a product or service.
+Relationship selling is a sales technique that builds trust and rapport with customers rather than just selling them a product or service.
 By understanding their needs, challenges, and goals, you can offer them personalized solutions that add value to their situation.

 Relationship selling works well for expensive or complicated products or services that need more buyer involvement.
-To succeed in relationship selling, you need to have excellent communication, listening, and problem-solving skills.
-You also need to follow up with your customers regularly and provide them with ongoing support and guidance.
+To succeed in relationship selling, you must have excellent communication, listening, and problem-solving skills.
+You must also follow up with your customers regularly and provide them with ongoing support and guidance.
 Relationship selling builds a lasting and beneficial partnership with your customer, not just a single deal.

-Target Account Selling is an account hunting/go-to-market sales strategy.
-It focuses on a few chosen accounts per sales rep instead of going after a large number of accounts with less focus.
+Target Account Selling is an account hunting/go to market sales strategy that focuses on selling to a select few targeted accounts per sales rep instead of going after a large number of accounts with less focus.

-Above all, the prospect is utterly unaware of the dangers their company may face.
-They have no interest in the help you provide.
-Therefore, making you the best solution when presented with an efficient solution to their new-found problem.
+Above all, the prospect is utterly unaware of the dangers their company may face and are not even looking for the help you’re offering.
+Therefore, you are the best solution when presented with an efficient solution to their newfound problem.

-Provocative selling may look like a modern revision of solution selling; But the key difference is that in solution selling, your prospect knows the problem and has the budget to solve it.
-However, they are not convinced that you are the right person to help them.
-In provocative selling, it involves finding a problem, triggering a reaction, and positioning yourself as the ideal solution provider.
+Provocative selling may seem like a modern revision of solution selling; however, the real difference is that while in solution selling, sure your prospect is aware of the problem, have the budget to solve it – but the prospects not entirely sure they should ask you to solve it.
+In provocative selling, you’re uncovering a problem, provoking a response and then positioning yourself as the ideal solution provider.

 15. Insight Selling

-Insight selling is a high-level sales skill.
-It helps sales professionals to connect their skills to the customer’s business problems.
-They do this by uncovering issues in the customer’s strategy to create added value.
+Insight selling is an advanced-level sales skill that requires sales professionals to connect their abilities to a customer’s business issues by uncovering issues in the customer’s strategy to create added value.

-In simple terms, Insight Selling uses data-based insights to help a prospect progress by addressing their needs directly.
-This is something that traditional sales models do not do.
+In simple terms, Insight Selling is the process of using data-based insights to move a prospect forward by speaking directly to their needs—something which traditional sales models do not.

-Nowadays, buyers always stay connected and are constantly online, learning about your company and competitors.
+Nowadays, buyers are always connected and constantly online, learning more about your company and competitors.
 Technological advancements alongside social media have changed the buying process and, as a result, the selling process.

-Buyers are more empowered than ever before.
-They need to be able to see the value of your product or service easily.
-If not, they will lose interest in speaking with you.
+Buyers are more empowered than ever before, so if they can’t easily find or see the value in your product or service – they won’t bother to speak with you.
 So to get the most out of the Insight Selling approach, you need to understand the two types:

-Opportunity Insights focuses on selling a particular idea that is likely to lead to a sale.
-In this case, you are not only finding a hidden opportunity but also proactively seeking to provoke a response.
+Opportunity Insights focuses on selling an idea that will likely lead to a sale.
+Therefore, in this instance, you’re not just uncovering a hidden opportunity – but you’re proactively seeking to provoke a response.

 16. GAP Selling

 Gap selling is a problem-centric sales approach.
-Salespeople focus on learning and understanding prospects’ desired outcomes to their needs.
+Salespeople focus on learning and understanding prospective customers desired outcomes to their needs.

 At its core, salespeople identify the gap between where the prospect is and where they want to be in the future.
-So, the larger the gap – the more value you can add when you help them achieve desired state.
+So, the larger the gap, the more value you can add when you help them achieve their desired state.

 17. Conceptual Selling